18-06-2021 Version: 1

 |Consent||It is any freely given, specific, informed and unambiguous indication of the data subject by which he or she agrees with the processing of their Personal Data.|

-|Data Breach||A breach exists in case of accidental or intended unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, Personal Data transmitted, stored or otherwise processed.|
+|Data Breach||A breach existing in case of accidental or intended unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Data transmitted, stored or otherwise processed.|

 |Data Protection Laws||The legislation regarding data privacy which may be applicable, based on the location of the TM service provider and of the Data Subject, such as the EU General Data Protection Regulation 2016/679 ("GDPR") or any other applicable data protection, privacy laws or privacy regulations.|

 |Data Subject||A natural person who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier, account number, information about payments made from the bank account, among others.|

 |Joint Controllers||Entities that jointly determine the “means and purposes” of the processing of Personal Data.|